lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ~~~~~
 {: #Fig-ex-field-id title='Definition of identityref for field IDs'}

-{{Fig-ex-field-id}} gives an example of field ID identityref definitions.
+{{Fig-ex-field-id}} gives some examples of field ID identityref definitions.
 The base identity is field-id-base-type, and field id are derived for it.

 The naming convention is "fid" followed by the protocol name and the field name.
 The yang model in annex (see {{annexA}}) gives the full definition of the field ID for {{RFC8724}}, {{I-D.ietf-lpwan-coap-static-context-hc}}, and {{I-D.barthel-lpwan-oam-schc}}.